 Many times when you plan a road trip, the trip doesn’t go 100% according to schedule.
-For example, when doing a long drive like a road trip on the West Coast, you can’t expect to always stay on schedule each day.
+For example, when doing a long drive like a Seattle to San Diego drive, you can’t expect to always stay on schedule each day.

 There will be traffic or roads might be closed that you were going to take.
 Try not to get stressed and think of it as a way to explore an area you wouldn’t have seen before.